lablabs/ansible-role-rke2/README.md

 This Ansible role will deploy [RKE2](https://docs.rke2.io/) Kubernetes Cluster.
 RKE2 will be installed using the tarball method.

-The Role can install the RKE2 in 4 modes:
+The Role can install the RKE2 in 3 modes:

 - RKE2 single node

 - RKE2 Cluster with one Server(Master) node and one or more Agent(Worker) nodes

-- RKE2 Cluster using Air-Gapped functionality with the use of artifacts

 - RKE2 Cluster with Server(Master) in High Availability mode and zero or more Agent(Worker) nodes.
 In HA mode you should have an odd number (three recommended) of server(master) nodes that will run etcd, the Kubernetes API (Keepalived VIP address), and other control plane services.

+---
+- Additionaly it is possible to install the RKE2 Cluster (all 3 modes) in Air-Gapped functionality with the use of local artifacts.

 ## Requirements